Insurance appeal

 Common questions.

-How is the BillBusted Appeal Generator different from the $29 Resolution Pack?
+How is this different from the $29 Resolution Pack?

-How long does the insurer have to respond to my appeal?
+How long does the insurer have to respond?

 Have a bill in front of you right now?